S8A/s8a.github.io/_drafts/links-and-thoughts-009.md

 [^fn-1]: Discomfort with one's own race and/or desire to be of another race.
 [^fn-2]: Identifying as a different race than one really is, and potentially using cosmetic or surgical procedures to try to appear that way.
+[^fn-3]: I added the book _Gödel, Escher, Bach: An Eternal Golden Braid_ by Hofstadter to my ever-accumulating reading list.